 Men demonstrating romantic interest are more likely to try to make eye contact with you.
 And if the eye contact is sustained, that’s another strong indicator (hopefully it isn’t too long, however, as that can easily cross over into creepy).
 Men are also fairly likely to examine a woman’s body when they are attracted to her, which can include eyes “dipping” down to take in the rest of her.
 Finally, raised eyebrows are also a common indicator of attraction and this can be done consciously or subconsciously.

 While men don’t tend to lick their lips or wear lipstick to draw attention to their lips in the way some women might, this is still an area worth paying attention to.
-For example, if you make eye contact and his lips suddenly part, this can be an expression of attraction.
+For example, if you make extended eye contact and his lips suddenly part, this can be an expression of attraction.
 Men are also likely to part their lips in anticipation of a kiss.

 Parted lips can be a way to take a quick breath in, and flared nostrils serve a similar purpose.
 This is why it’s a common reaction before a physical altercation.
 In terms of body language attraction, flared nostrils might indicate interest and excitement.
 On a subconscious and biological level, it’s also possible that this is in order to take in more of the other person’s pheromones.

-When it comes to body language attraction, a general “opening up” of the body as opposed to a “closing off” is always a strong indicator of romantic interest.
+When it comes to interpersonal attraction and body language, a general “opening up” of the body as opposed to a “closing off” is always a strong indicator of romantic interest.
 For example, rather than crossing his arms and turning his body away from the other person, a man who’s showing attraction will keep his arms uncrossed and his body facing more toward you.
 This generally means his feet will be more pointed toward you (when standing), and his forehead will mostly be facing your own.
 Also, he’ll seek to generally remove barriers between himself and the other person, which indicates a desire to become more intimate.

 Gender Neutral Body Language Attraction